everyday-adventures/everyday-adventures.github.io/_posts/2016-07-31-welcome-to-jekyll.md

 title:  "Welcome to Jekyll!"
 date:   2016-07-31 12:50:00 +0800
 background: "/images/feature.jpg"
-category: jekyll
+category: blog
-tags: jekyll feature
+tags: blog feature
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.